cvanaret/Uno/README.md

 ## Contributions

-Uno was designed and implemented by Charlie Vanaret (Technische Universität Berlin) @cvanaret
-The abstract framework for unifying nonlinear optimization was developed by Charlie Vanaret and Sven Leyffer
+Uno was designed and implemented by [Charlie Vanaret](https://github.com/cvanaret/) (Technische Universität Berlin) The abstract framework for unifying nonlinear optimization was developed by Charlie Vanaret and Sven Leyffer.

-Silvio Traversaro contributed to the CMakeLists @traversaro
+[Silvio Traversaro](https://github.com/traversaro) contributed to the CMakeLists.

 ## License